Summer Program Ideas

 Iowa Young Writers' Studio - iconic, highly selective

-Middlebury Summer Language Academy - immersion with or without travel
+Middlebury Summer Language Academy - foreign language immersion with or without travel

 Georgetown Summer Program is well-connected for subjects relating to politics and international relations